 - Minimal/Minimal+ modes those use as little video memory as possible, but they are guaranteed to be the slowest.
-Use if the GPU has 512MB or less of video RAM. - Optimal mode provides a balance between performance and video RAM usage. - Maximal mode the fastest one, this mode is recommended if more than 2 GB of video RAM is available.
+Use if the GPU has 512MB or less of video RAM (<2GB for multi-window mode) - Optimal mode provides a balance between performance and video RAM usage. - Maximal mode the fastest one, this mode is recommended if more than 2 GB of video RAM is available (4GB for Multi-window mode).